Stefal/rtkbase/README.md

    $ sudo ./install.sh --all
    ```

 + Go grab a coffee, it's gonna take a while.
+The script will install the needed softwares, find your F9P receiver and set it to works as a base station.
 + Open a web browser to `http://ip_of_your_sbc`.
 Default password is `admin`.

 ## Installation: